networkx/networkx/doc/source/developer/gitwash/git_resources.rst

 `github help`_ is Git's own help and tutorial site. `github more help`_ lists more resources for learning Git and GitHub, including YouTube channels.
-The list is constantly update.
+The list is constantly updated.
 In case you are used to subversion_ , you can directly consult the `git svn crash course`_.

 To make full use of Git, you need to understand the concept behind Git.